utox39/new-project-cli/SECURITY.md

 2. If you have a fix, that is most welcome -- please attach or summarize it in your message!

-3. I will evaluate the vulnerability in a controlled environement and, if necessary, release a fix or mitigating steps to address it.
+3. I will evaluate the vulnerability in a controlled environment and, if necessary, release a fix or mitigating steps to address it.
 I will contact you to let you know the outcome, and will credit you in the report.

 4. Please DO NOT disclose the vulnerability publicly until a fix is released!